-- a.
-Contents.
-The record of proceedings of a court of inquiry will include- - (1) The convening order. - (2) Any other communication from the convening authority. - (3) An accurate transcript of the proceedings, including a verbatim report of the testimony. - (4) The findings of fact. - (5) The opinions and recommendations, if any were required. - (6) The exhibits that were received in evidence. - b.
-Form.
-The provisions of appendix 14, MCM, 2016 so far as they are applicable, will serve as a general guide for the preparation of the record of the proceedings of a court of inquiry. - c.
+- (1) The convening order. - (2) Any other communication from the convening authority. - (3) An accurate transcript of the proceedings, including a verbatim report of the testimony. - (4) The findings of fact. - (5) The opinions and recommendations, if any were required. - (6) The exhibits that were received in evidence.

+c.
 Copies.
 The convening authority ordinarily will provide in the convening order for preparation of sufficient copies of the record to permit distribution to agencies directly concerned with the subject(s) of the inquiry.
-If the convening order fails to prescribe the number of copies, the record will be prepared in duplicate. - d.
+If the convening order fails to prescribe the number of copies, the record will be prepared in duplicate.

+d.
 Authenticating and forwarding.
 All copies of the record will be authenticated below the findings, opinions, and recommendations of the court, including any minority report, by the signature of the president and counsel for the court.
 In case the record cannot be authenticated by the president, it will be authenticated by a member in lieu of the president.
-In case the record cannot be authenticated by the counsel for the court, it will be authenticated by a member instead of counsel.
+In case the record cannot be authenticated by the coursel for the court, it will be authenticated by a member instead of counsel.
 After the record is authenticated, all copies will be forwarded to the convening authority or, in the case of a court convened by the President or the Secretary of the Army, to TJAG.